 Booking & Cost

-A one-way journey in a car that seats 3 people costs 359 USD on weekdays and 399 USD on weekends.
-For larger groups, a private transfer in a minivan seating 8 people costs 499 USD on weekdays and 519 USD on weekends.
+A one-way journey in a car that seats 3 people costs 299 USD.
+For larger groups, a private 8-seater minibus costs 439 USD.

-These costs are for the whole vehicle and therefore are split between all passengers.
-For 8 people travelling in a minivan on a weekday, this equates to just over 62 USD per person.
+These costs are for the whole vehicle and therefore are split between all passengers – hotel pick up is included.
+For 8 people travelling in a minivan, this equates to just about 55 USD per person.

 Option 6: Via San José del Pacifico (with a stopover)